 A condition characterized by a weakened heart muscle (cardiomyopathy) and hearing loss is also caused by a mutation in the MT-TK gene.
 Affected individuals may also have myopathy and ataxia.
-This mutation replaces the nucleotide guanine with the nucleotide adenine at position 8363 (written as G8363A) within the gene.
+This mutation (written as G8363A) replaces the nucleotide guanine with the nucleotide adenine at a certain location within the gene.
 It is unclear how this alteration in the MT-TK gene results in cardiomyopathy, hearing loss, and other symptoms.

 Other Names for This Gene

 Tests Listed in the Genetic Testing Registry

 Scientific Articles on PubMed

 - Berkovic SF, Shoubridge EA, Andermann F, Andermann E, Carpenter S, Karpati G. Clinical spectrum of mitochondrial DNA mutation at base pair 8344.
 Lancet.
 1991 Aug 17;338(8764):457. doi: 10.1016/0140-6736(91)91090-h.
 No abstract available.
 Citation on PubMed